SmartableAI/artificial-intelligence/_news/2020-07-11-ai-chip-strikes-down-the-von-neumann-bottleneck-with-in-memory-neural-net-processing.md

 ---
 category: news
-title: "AI Chip Strikes Down the von Neuman Bottleneck With In-Memory Neural Net Processing"
+title: "AI Chip Strikes Down the von Neumann Bottleneck With In-Memory Neural Net Processing"
 excerpt: "The von Neumann Architecture, which has been a staple in computer architecture, may soon find itself less useful in the world of artificial intelligence."
-publishedDateTime: 2020-07-10T22:03:00Z
+publishedDateTime: 2020-07-11T01:02:00Z
 webUrl: "https://www.allaboutcircuits.com/news/ai-chip-strikes-down-von-neumann-bottleneck-in-memory-neural-network-processing/"
 type: article
-quality: 33
+quality: 49
-heat: -1
+heat: 49
 published: false

 provider: